kluchey/OMG/pages/Rules & Common Errors.md

 		  \end{align} $$
 	- To reliably avoid this error, always re-read the statement of a problem before you begin solving and after you have finished each step.
 - ## Spilling the t
+  collapsed:: true
 	- #eg #MCV4U A symmetric equation is given by $\frac{x-2}{3}=\frac{y-1}{4}$ and a student is asked to write the parametric equations.
 Either:
 		- The student does not know how, claiming there is no $t$ so how can they make the parametric equations?
 		- Or, when the parametric equations are made: $\begin{cases}x=2+3t\\ y=1+4t\end{cases}$, the student forgets to define the parameter $t$ as "for $t\in\R$" or "Let $t\in\R$.
 	- To reliably avoid this error, students need to have a strong understanding of functions as relations on [sets]([[set]]).
 All variables needs to be [[well-defined]] with sets or else paradoxes and contradictions can occur.
 		- In this specific case, not defining the [[universal set]] clearly can result clarity errors.
 What if $t$ is a vector?
 What if $t$ is an integer?
 What if $t$ is another set?
 We simply do not know until it is clearly defined.
-			- While in MCV4U, $t$ is rarely not $\in\R$ it is best practice to build these habits for future courses and communication
+			- While in MCV4U, $t$ is rarely not $\in\R$ it is best practice to build these habits for future courses and communications.